 How does the past take shape, and what happens in the process of coming to terms with the past?
 What social repercussions are associated with the rooting of history in monuments and memorials?
 How can those narratives be shifted or upended through alternative, innovative approaches to memorialization?

-These questions are at the center of Shaping the Past, a partnership between Monument Lab, the Goethe-Institut, and the German Federal Agency for Civic Education (Bundeszentrale für politische Bildung/bpb).
+These questions were at the center of Shaping the Past, a partnership between Monument Lab, the Goethe-Institut, and the German Federal Agency for Civic Education (Bundeszentrale für politische Bildung/bpb).
 More on this project

 The Counter-Memories conversation series investigates a number of international monuments and places of remembrance whose symbolic significance often reveals a great deal about our relationship to history.
 Watch the videos